Paranoia (role-playing game): Paranoia XP

-25th Anniversary Editions
+25th Anniversary editions

-In June 2009, Mongoose Publishing announced that they would be retiring the books in the XP line to clear the way for the 25th Anniversary Edition line - revealing a new edition of the rulebook as well as two new rulebooks, one casting the players as higher-clearance Internal Security investigators and one as Ultraviolet High Programmers.
+In June 2009, Mongoose Publishing announced that they would be retiring the books in the XP line to clear the way for the 25th Anniversary edition line, revealing a new edition of the rulebook as well as two new rulebooks, one casting the players as higher-clearance Internal Security investigators and one as Ultraviolet High Programmers.
 They stated that the XP material would "maintain a 90% compatibility rating with the new Paranoia books".

 Each of the three books is an entirely self-contained and playable game: Paranoia: Troubleshooters, Paranoia: Internal Security, and Paranoia: High Programmers.
 The Troubleshooters volume presents a slimmed-down version of the XP rules, the most notable difference being the removal of the Service Firms and the advanced economy of the XP edition, with the focus firmly on the game's traditional premise of casting the player characters as Red-clearance Troubleshooters.
-The Internal Security volume casts the player characters as Blue-clearance Internal Security agents, a refinement of the premise of the 1st edition supplement HIL Sector Blues (reprinted in the XP line as part of Extreme Paranoia).
+The Internal Security volume casts the player characters as Blue-clearance Internal Security agents, a refinement of the premise of the first edition supplement HIL Sector Blues (reprinted in the XP line as part of Extreme Paranoia).
 The third game, Paranoia: High Programmers, casts the player characters as the Ultraviolet-clearance elite of Alpha Complex society and focuses on the political plotting and infighting that dominates the High Programmers' lives, a premise not dissimilar to the Violet-level campaign ideas presented in Extreme Paranoia.

 The Troubleshooters volume retains the play styles of the XP rulebook; however, the "Classic" playstyle is assumed by default, with "Zap" and "Straight" relegated to an appendix.
 Allen Varney, designer of the XP edition, explained in a posting on RPG.net that this decision came about as a result of the XP edition successfully convincing the wider gaming public that "Zap" was not the default playstyle for the game; since it was now generally accepted that Paranoia could have a variety of playstyles and each GM would interpret it somewhat differently, it was considered no longer necessary to emphasise the different playstyles in the main text.
-The Internal Security volume includes an appendix listing three new styles tailored for the game - "Heist", "Overkill" and "Horror".
+The Internal Security volume includes an appendix listing three new styles tailored for the game — "Heist", "Overkill" and "Horror".
 High Programmers does not specify playstyles.

-Red Clearance Edition
+Red Clearance edition

-The most recent edition from Mongoose Publishing was announced through Kickstarter 24 October 2014.
-In a departure from previous Mongoose editions, RED Clearance Edition utilises a d6-based dice pool system as well as using cards for equipment, mutant powers, secret societies, and combat actions.
-The base game was primarily designed by James Wallis, and released in March 2017.
+The Red Clearance edition from Mongoose Publishing was announced through Kickstarter 24 October 2014.
+In a departure from previous Mongoose editions, the Red Clearance edition uses a d6-based dice pool system as well as using cards for equipment, mutant powers, secret societies, and combat actions.
+The base game was primarily designed by James Wallis with co-authors Grant Howitt and Paul Dean, and released in March 2017.
 Additional writing for the new edition was initially provided by Gareth Hanrahan, while the first major expansion, Acute PARANOIA, was written by various writers and funded through Kickstarter in 2018 for an early 2019 release.